Sofian-Khan/Sofian-Khan/README.md

 - Hi, I’m @Sofian-Khan
-- I’m interested in software development
+- I’m working in software development
-- I’m currently learning data structures and algorithms
 - I’m looking to collaborate on projects
 - How to reach me naifosnahk@gmail.com